johnsoncodehk/tsslint/README.md

 - Writing config in typescript.
 - Direct support for meta framework files based on TS Plugin without a parser. (e.g., Vue, MDX)
 - Pure ESM.
-- Supports HTTP URL import, no need to add dependencies in package.json.
 - Designed to allow simple, direct access to rule source code without an intermediary layer.

 ## Usage